 Introduction to CAMI

-Founded in November 2014, the New York City Community of Adult Math Instructors meets twice monthly to do math and talk about teaching.
-We provide a place for exploring problems, expanding content knowledge and promoting problem-posing in the teaching of mathematics in adult education.
-Our members come from adult education programs all over the city: community-based organizations, libraries, the City University of New York (CUNY), and the New York City Department of Education.
+Founded in November 2014, the Community of Adult Math Instructors (CAMI) began in New York City as a place for teachers to meet up each month to do math and talk about teaching.
+It was a place to exploring problems, deepening content knowledge and promoting problem-posing in the teaching of mathematics in adult education.
+Participants came from adult education programs all over the city: community-based organizations, libraries, the City University of New York (CUNY), and the New York City Department of Education.
 Each meeting is facilitated by a different member and hosted by a different adult education program.

 Each meeting typically revolves around an open-ended, non-routine problem.
-After a launch designed to generate interest and background knowledge, we each work individually to try out different strategies, then work in pairs and small groups to develop our ideas.
-We conclude our meetings by looking at different strategies, seeking to understand each other’s perspectives and the underlying mathematics of the problem.
+After a launch designed to generate interest and background knowledge, we do some collective problem-posing together.
+Then we choose something to explore, first on our own and then in pairs and small groups to develop our ideas.
+We conclude our meetings sharing our learning, discoveries, and questions with each other.
+We are always seeking to understand each other’s perspectives and the underlying mathematics of the problem.

 As we work on interesting math problems together, discussing our approaches and teaching implications, we consider fundamental questions in mathematics education: What does it mean to do math?
 What makes a good math problem?
 How and why should we teach problem solving?
 How do we build trust and communication in a community of mathematical problem solvers?